 • Maintenance and support.
 The cost of maintenance frequently exceeds the cost of development in just five years after the system launch.

 • Integration and compliance.
-Most regulations get updated on a yearly basis and failure to meet the requirements posted by regulatory organs may cost you millions in penalties.
+Most regulations get updated on a yearly basis, and the inability to meet the requirements posted by regulatory organs may cost you millions in penalties.

 • Security.
 Outdated security protocols are a major concern for most businesses.
-Data breaches may cost millions of dollars to a business that does not invest in security updates.
+Data breaches may cost a pretty penny to a business that does not invest in security updates.

 • Lost opportunities.
 Lack of innovation may impact the long-term profitability of your business.
 Not being able to adjust to evolving market standards (customer demand, safety regulations, quality standards) will result in lost business opportunities.

 • Lack of agility and efficiency.
-Modernization and automatization can improve the efficiency of most processes, and in some cases, efficiency growth reaches 50%.
+Modernization and automation can improve the efficiency of most processes, and in some cases, efficiency growth reaches 50%.

 • Brand reputation.
 Nobody likes outdated software.
 It lags, it crashes, it looks bad.
 Poorly performing software may damage your brand reputation.